atsaloli/cf3-tutorial/source/250-210-Methods-0010-original_form_with_any.md

-Up until CFEngine 3.7, methods promises had the standard promise form, complete with promiser, but the promiser didn't do anything, it was there just to stick to the standard form of a promise.
+Up until CFEngine 3.7, methods promises had the standard promise form, complete with promiser, but the promiser didn't do anything:
-The author said to put "any" there and that the promiser was reserved for future development:

 ```cfengine3
 methods: